bonitasoft/bonita-doc/md/define-business-data-model.md

 Data management will involve several steps:
 - Business Data Model (BDM).
 This is the definition of the types of data you will deal with in your processes and applications.
 - Declaration of business variable in the process definition.
 Variables are used to make the link between your process definition and the data it needs to create, read, update, and delete.
-Data can be create as part of process execution (on start or on a task) but processes can also read and update data created by other processes and of course can choose to delete data.
+Data can be created as part of a process execution (on start or on a task) but processes can also read and update data created by other processes and of course can choose to delete data.
 - Definition of processes and tasks contracts.
 Contracts define the information process excepts from the user submitting the form.

 In this chapter we will focus on the creation of the Business Data Model (BDM) only.
 Declaration of business variables is part of the next chapter.